-Digital rights management (DRM) is an approach to copyright protection for digital media that can include publisher restrictions on borrowing time, copying and printing of ebooks.
-Bluefire Reader is the recommended app to use from most ebook publishers, in accessing DRM ebooks on your iPhone, iPad or iPod touch.
-With Bluefire Reader you can read EPUB and PDF eBooks, using an Adobe login and password.
+Digital rights management (DRM) is an approach to copyright protection for digital media that can include publisher restrictions on borrowing time, number of simultaneous users, and the copying and printing permissions of ebook pages.
+Bluefire Reader is the recommended app to use from most ebook publishers, in accessing DRM ebooks on your iPhone, iPad etc. With Bluefire Reader you can read EPUB and PDF eBooks, using an Adobe login and password.

 Carleton University Library has several ebook collections that require an Adobe ID and Adobe Digital Editions including:

 - Canadian University Press ebooks (via Scholars Portal) see also Scholars Portal's ebook guide.

 Note: Before downloading an ebook, it is recommended to complete the following setup process, to avoid download complications.